 To make the syrup, combine the strawberries, sugar, and lemon rind in a saucepan.
 Cover and let sit for 1 hour at room temperature, stirring occasionally.

 Once the sugar has dissolved and the strawberries have released their liquid, bring the mixture to a simmer over medium heat.
 Cook, stirring gently, until the berries are tender, about 3 minutes.

-Using a slotted spoon, transfer the strawberries to a pint jar.
+Using a slotted spoon, transfer the cooked strawberries to a pint jar.
 Continue simmering the syrup until it thickens to a syrupy consistency, about 2 minutes.
 Discard lemon peel and pour syrup over berries.
 Let cool to room temperature, then store in the fridge for up to 1 month.

-To make the cocktail: muddle 4 strawberries and the lemon in the bottom of a cocktail shaker.
+To make the cocktail: muddle 4 fresh strawberries and the lemon in the bottom of a cocktail shaker.
 Add the strawberry syrup, balsamic, and bourbon, then fill the shaker with ice.